rundis/elm-bootstrap/README.md

->To be completely honest, the main I created this was probably to learn Elm more deeply and to see what it would take to design a library and an API using it.
+>To be completely honest, the main reason I created this was probably to learn Elm more deeply and to see what it would take to design a library and an API using it.
 You got to start somewhere right?